 - As Pinterest is entirely visual, you’ll need high-quality imagery to get the best results from this platform.

-- Pinterest is predominantly used by women, so if your business is female-focused, this channel could be an ideal platform for you.
+- 60% of Pinterest users are female, so if your business is female-focused, this channel could be an ideal platform for you.

 - YouTube is considered the second most popular search engine after Google.